 We will use the personal information we collect about you to:

 It is in our legitimate interests to process the information you have provided to enable us to decide whether to offer you a volunteer position with either St John’s Hospice or St John’s Hospice Shops Ltd.

-Having received your application form (and supporting CV if provided) we will then process that information to decide whether you meet the basic requirements to be shortlisted for the role.
-If you do, we will decide whether your application is strong enough to invite you for an interview.
-If we decide to call you for an interview, we will use the information you provide to us at the interview to decide whether to offer you the position.
-If we decide to offer you the position, we will then take up references, carry out a criminal record check, establish that you have the right to work in the UK, and require you to be assessed by our occupational health provider as fit to work.
-You will also be required to provide original documentation to prove you hold the qualification(s), if any, that are required for the postion, including Full UK Driving Licence, where relevant.
-If you are offered a position which requires you to be registered with a governing body, i.e. GMC or NMC we will check your registration online.
+Having received your application form (and supporting CV if provided) we will then process that information to invite you for an interview.
+We will use the information you provide to us at the interview to decide whether to offer you a voluntary position.
+If we decide to offer you a position, we will then take up references, carry out a criminal record check, establish that you have the right to work in the UK.
+You may also be required to provide original documentation to prove you hold the qualification(s), if any, that are required for specific volunteer postions, including Full UK Driving Licence.
+If you are offered a volunteer position which requires you to be registered with a governing body, i.e. Federation of Holistic Therapists we will check your registration online.
 We will carry out all these checks before confirming your appointment.

 If you fail to provide personal information

-If you fail to provide information when requested, which is necessary for us to consider your application (such as evidence of qualifications or work history), we will not be able to process your application successfully.
+If you fail to provide information when requested, which is necessary for us to consider your application we will not be able to process your application successfully.
 For example, if we require a criminal record check or references for this role and you fail to provide us with relevant details, we will not be able to take your application further.

 HOW WE USE PARTICULARLY SENSITIVE PERSONAL INFORMATION